CutyDragon/Lizzie-AI-Agent/README.md

 - **AI-Powered Financial Advice**: Delivers accurate and relevant financial advice tailored to user queries.
 - **Automated Tweet Posting**: Shares financial tips, market updates, and general advice at scheduled intervals.
 - **Engagement Tracking**: Keeps logs of replied mentions to avoid redundancy in responses.
-- **Customizable Templates**: Includes pre-designed templates for financial advice tweets, which can be personalized.
+- **Customizable Templates**: Includes pre-designed templates for the bot’s web pages, which can be personalized.
 - **Deployment Ready**: Supports deployment on platforms like Heroku using a `Procfile` for process management.

 ### Use Cases